-Bid first, know your competition and don’t chase every job
+Bid first and know your competition

 - BidClerk– This site provides commercial construction leads and project information.

 - iSqFt– A networking tool, iSqFt is specially designed to help construction professionals connect and communicate.

 - BidPlanroom– Commercial construction professionals use this site to join a bidder’s list, post projects and promote their company.
 (It’s free!)

-Additionally, when preparing to bid on a project, know what criteria your competition will use so you can bring more to the table.
+When preparing to bid on a project, know what criteria your competition will use so you can bring more to the table.
 This means making your offer about more than just price.
 Essentially, you need to sell the fact that your services are better.

 - Focus on projects that will result in repeat business.
 Retaining an existing customer is much easier than finding a new one.

 - If a project requires specialties you don’t have, don’t bid.
 You’ll either waste your time or end up with a project you can’t execute very well.

 Identify the decision-makers and build trust